 Youth Candidates are designated as those under 21 years of age.
 Adult candidates are 21 or older at the time of election.

-A scout may withdraw from the election upon his own request before or after the election.
+A scout may withdraw from the election upon their own request before or after the election.

-The unit leader must certify each candidate as to his scouting spirit and participation.
-He must certify that each candidate meets the specified requirements by completing the citation.
+The unit leader must certify each candidate as to their scouting spirit and participation.
+The Unit Leader must certify that each candidate meets the specified requirements by completing the citation.
 A signature or lack thereof (veto) on their citation indicates certification or veto appropriately.

 Source: Shawnee Lodge By-Laws Section II.A